JaccomoLorenz/godot-camera-control/assets/maujoe.camera_control/DOCUMENTATION.md

 - bool movement - Enable/disable camera movement (flying).
 Default is true.
 - bool local - Switch between movement on local or global axes.
 Default is true.
-- float acceleration - Set the movement acceleraion.
+- float acceleration - Set the movement speed up factor.
 A Value between 0 and 1.
 Default value is 1.0.
-- float deceleration - Set the movement deceleraion.
+- float deceleration - Set the movement slow down factor.
 A Value between 0 and 1.
 Default value is 0.1.
 - Vector3 max_speed - Set maximum movement speed for each axes separately.
 Default value is (1.0, 1.0, 1.0).